 |Swipe||Free.||Easy to share online presentations.||Less useful in person.|

 So, there’s not a massive variation in prices, but you’ll notice all the presentation software options seem to be aimed at slightly different niches.
 That in mind, let’s take a look at which presentation tool might be right for you!

 First up we have Prezi.
 Starting from $5 per month, this was one of the early alternatives to the major presentation tools.
 It also has a very distinctive, non-linear visual style.
 Rather than flipping between static slides, you sort of zoom in and out of particular elements on one master slide.

 But don’t think this is a gimmick.
 There are some really neat enterprise features too.
 I particularly liked the ‘Smart Branding’ feature.
 This allows you to upload your logo, and Prezi bases the colour palette for your presentation around what suits your brand identity.

 With a one off fee of $29, Deckset takes a different approach to presentations again.
 Indeed, it’s aimed more at design-phobes.
 The idea is you simply input your notes as text document and Deckset does the rest.

 This works with a series of built in templates.
-Key aspects of these can then be edited, including fonts and colour schemes.
-It’s very easy to get a workable presentation in a few second, but the trade-off is a little bit less flexibility.
+Key aspects of these can then be edited, including fonts and color schemes.
+It’s very easy to get a workable presentation in a few seconds, but the trade-off is a little bit less flexibility.

 The real selling point for me is the inclusion of over 40 million stock images.
 When you’re trying to create presentations, quite often sourcing decent visuals can quickly become costly, so this is a real asset.